Hotels near Marylebone High Street London

 What are the best hotels close to Marylebone High Street with free breakfast?

-• Start your day nourished with a free full breakfast at The Twenty Two London, which is a 12-minute walk from Marylebone High Street.
+• Start your day nourished with a free cooked-to-order breakfast at Henry's Townhouse, which is a 10-minute walk from Marylebone High Street.

-• Americana Hotel is also a recommended place to stay with a free continental breakfast.
-It’s 12 minutes away on foot.
+• The Level at the Melia White House is also a recommended place to stay with a free buffet breakfast, and it's located 10 minutes away on foot.

 Which hotels near Marylebone High Street have rooms with great views?